HannaHojaiji/EE-209AS/index.md

 ### Results and Evaluations
 The SameBodyAuth app has been used to collect sensor data from serveral cases of human behaviors that are likely involved in the two mentioned attack scenarios (i.e., left on table and grab by adversary).
-The following sections describe how the correlations in sensor data can be used to detect these two attack scnarios.

 ### Cases of Human Behaviors
 We conduct observations on some basic human behaviors that are likely to occur in the proposed threat model.
 Accelerometer, gyroscope, and heart rate sensor data are collected for understanding how acceleration, angular velocity, and heart rate values change in response to these human behaviors.